 They kept look out over the property the rest of the night, tracked down the Monster and attempted to identify who the trespasser with the note was.
 The hours rolled by slowly, but she was so filled with adrenaline that sleep didn’t even tempt her.
 She was on high alert.

 Oh God.
 His house was destroyed because of her.
-His house.
+Tucker’s house.
 His safe place.
-That bastard!

 Maybe Reginald was serious about hurting Tucker.
 At first she thought it was just a bluff, but if he had already carried out an earlier crime, maybe he was capable of harming others who got in his way, not just to her?